 Section 106 of the National Historic Preservation Act (36 CFR Part 800) requires Federal agencies to consider the effects of their undertakings on historic properties that are listed or meet the eligibility criteria for listing in the National Register of Historic Places.
 A Federal undertaking is defined as a project, activity, or program either funded, permitted, licensed, or approved by a Federal Agency.
 The Section 106 process has a specific public involvement component.
-In particular, the implementing regulations require that the Federal agency (FRA), in consultation with the SHPO's (in this case, the Maryland Historical Trust and DC SHPO) as applicable, identify appropriate points for seeking public input regarding the identification of historic properties in the Project's Area of Potential Effects (APE), assessment of the Project's effects to those properties, and resolution of any adverse effects.
+In particular, the implementing regulations require that the Federal agency (FRA), in consultation with the SHPOs (in this case, the Maryland State Historic Preservation Office [MD SHPO] and District of Columbia Historic Preservation Office [DC HPO]) as applicable, identify appropriate points for seeking public input regarding the identification of historic properties in the Project's Area of Potential Effects (APE), assessment of the Project's effects to those properties, and resolution of any adverse effects.